ledgerscope/xero-netstandard-oauth2-app/README.md

 # Ledgerflow implementation

-[Legerflow](https://ledgerflow.net/) connects to a variety of accounting service providers, and provides access to company accounts in a unified API.
+[Ledgerscope API](https://docs.ledgerscope.com/) connects to a variety of accounting service providers, and provides access to company accounts in a unified API.
 The Ledgerflow API uses Xero's OpenAPI syntax.
 So if your application can connect to Xero, Ledgerflow enables you to connect to a variety of other accounting software providers too with just the same client code.

 This project is the _Xero NetStandard OAuth 2.0 Starter App_ provided by Xero, with a few modifications to make it compatible with Ledgerflow too.

 ### Usage with Ledgerflow

 You'll need to start by creating an account with Ledgerflow.
 You can get started for free.
-See the [Legerflow](https://ledgerflow.net/) website for more.
+See the [Ledgerscope API documentation](https://docs.ledgerscope.com/) for more.

 You will then need to create a Partner App within Ledgerflow, including providing some details for the connection options that you want to make available to your users.